madgicaltechdom/Kustomize/README.md

    kubectl get services
    ```

+## NOTE:-

+   - The original directory contains the common Kubernetes Manifests files.
+   - The base directory contains the common configuration applied across all environments.
+   - The overlays directory contains modifications for different environments.

 ## Conclusion

-This repository demonstrates how to effectively manage Kubernetes configurations using Kustomize.
+This repository demonstrates how to manage Kubernetes configurations using Kustomize effectively.
 By leveraging base and overlay configurations, teams can maintain consistency across different environments while reducing duplication.

 ## License